 Pleasant Grove, Utah 84062

-Waypoint Maps correspond with the GPS Points of Interst above and the Waypoint Information listed below.
+Digital Waypoint Maps correspond with the GPS Points of Interest above and the Waypoint Information listed below.
+These are Real-Time Photos of the trail and contain a Latitude/Longitude Grid.
 Study them before you go.
-They help you know what to do at each waypoint.
-These maps can be downloaded to a device as a picture or printed from your computer.
-Instructions on how to do this are detailed below under ,“How to Download Maps to a Device or Print on Paper.”
+This will help you understand the trail route before you arrive.
+We strongly suggest that a good GPS is an important device to have when you are ATVing.
+(You cannot always rely on a cell phone for these coordinates as you don’t always have service.)
+You can check the Lat/Long coordinates on your GPS and use them to find exactly where you are on the digital Waypoint Maps provided for this trail.
+These digital maps can be downloaded to a phone or tablet as a picture (you don’t need cell service to look up a picture) or printed from your computer to a piece of paper.
+Instructions on how to do this are detailed below under, “How to Download Digital Maps and Photos to a Phone or Tablet or Print on Paper.”
 (Additional types of maps can be found below under “Maps”.)

 (Click on Icon to See Map)

 Waypoint (WP) information corresponds with the maps listed above and the Google Earth file listed below.
 (To see the entire trail Download this file to Google Earth on your computer.)
 You can download the photos to your phone or tablet as a picture along with your Digital Waypoint Maps.
 Or you can print them on paper.
 Instructions on how to do this are detailed below under, “How to Download Digital Maps and Photos to a Phone or tablet or Print on Paper.”

 #1 Starting Point – This is where you pay your State Park fees.
 (Photo)

 #2 At this point you will encounter a split in the trail.
 Stay Left.
 (Photo)

 #3 This is a 4-way intersection.
 Stay straight ahead and head down the other side.
 (Photo)